Gaff/my_esphome/docs/HeatingController.md

 ![Emetti CS17 Timeswitch](Emmeti-CS-17-Touchscreen-Programmable-Thermostat-PRODUCT.png)

 but I'm sure you know the sort.
 One that has an internal schedule that is used to control when the heating is on, but is a real pain to program.
-Worse, there's one for each of the 8 zones, and they all have to be programmed separately!
+Worse, there are 8 separate controllers that each need to be programmed separately!

 The solution: Move all this to [Home Assistant](https://www.home-assistant.io/)!